BAPyA/Policies/code-of-conduct/COC_PyBay.md

  - Slack
  - Mailing lists
  - GitHub
- - Social media hashtag
+ - Social media hashtags
  - meetup.com discussion boards
- - Any other forums created by the which the community uses for communication.
+ - Any other forums created by the community which the community uses for communication.

 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
 Speakers, presenters, and open space organizers

 Speakers, presenters, and those organizing open spaces or similar events are expected to uphold the community guidelines.
 Please let a member of staff know immediately if there are any issues during one of these events.
 Presentations, open spaces, and similar events will generally not be stopped for one-time gaffes or minor problems, although a staff member will speak to the presenter afterward and we will include any incidents in our transparency report.
-However, staff will take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates our code of conduct policy.
+However, staff will take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates our Code of Conduct policy.

 ###Sponsors, affiliates, and exhibitors

 When you sponsor a PyBay event, we welcome you as a member of our community, and we expect you to be respectful to the community you operate within.

-All exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the code of conduct.
+All exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the Code of Conduct.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) must not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 In addition, sponsors and affiliates of conference, meetups, and online activities should not employ aggressive recruiting techniques, invasive marketing behavior, or similar actions towards community members.
 In case of violations, sponsors might be sanctioned and expelled from the event or activity with no return of the sponsorship contribution.